Mental Health Awareness Week 2023 How does poor mental health impact the workplace?

 PROFESSIONAL BENEFITS PROGRAMME

-*Applies to eligible Institute of Directors members on quotes for new Bupa By You policies.
-Discount will be reviewed on 22/10/2023 and any changes will apply to renewals and new quotes thereafter.
+*Applies to eligible Institute of Directors members on quotes for new Bupa By You policies, and is not available in conjunction with any other offer (e.g. months free, guided care options).
+Discount will be reviewed on 22/10/2025 and any changes will apply to renewals and new quotes thereafter.
 Quotes are valid for 14 days.
-Terms and conditions apply.
+See full terms and conditions here.

 Institute of Directors is an introducer to Insured Health Ltd. Insured Health Ltd is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales No: 9886202.
 Registered office: Saville House, 74-90 Savile Street, Sheffield, S4 7UD.

 Bupa health insurance is provided by Bupa Insurance Limited.
-Registered in England and Wales No. 3956433.
-Bupa Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority.
+Registered in England and Wales with registration number 3956433.
+Bupa Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Arranged and administered by Bupa Insurance Services Limited, which is authorised and regulated by the Financial Conduct Authority.
-Registered in England and Wales No. 3829851.
-Registered office: 1 Angel Court, London EC2R 7HJ.
+Registered in England and Wales with registration number 3829851.
+Registered office: 1 Angel Court, London, EC2R 7HJ.